 On Monday August 26, 1957, Carol and three friends were returning from Racine, Wisconsin in a 1949 Studebaker.
 While attempting to cross U.S. Route 45 in central Kenosha County, the car was struck in the right rear corner, killing 15-year-old Richard Christie of Chicago.
 Carol was ejected through the windshield and into a utility pole.
 Neurosurgeons at Kenosha Memorial Hospital said the comatose girl might never awaken or, if she did, would likely be severely handicapped.
 On advice of the doctors that her recovery might improve with good news, Jay decided to name the new community in her honor.
 After four months in a coma, Carol regained consciousness.
 Learning the new village bore her full name, Carol said she thought it "odd and silly" at first (as she told Chicago Tribune reporter Eric Zorn in 1991).

 Carol Stream was nearly named Jacqueline Stream, but her parents changed her name to Carol when her due date fell near Christmas.
 She never lived in her namesake community but moved from Wheaton, Illinois to Arizona in 1957 following the end of her parents' marriage.
-She still participates in municipal celebrations and rides in parades during anniversary celebrations of the municipality's 1959 incorporation, and is frequently asked for autographs when she is in town.
+She participated in municipal celebrations and rode in parades during anniversary celebrations of the municipality's 1959 incorporation, and was frequently asked for autographs when in town.
 Jay Stream is commemorated with his name on the middle school.
 He died on January 22, 2006.